Organ donation

 - temporary residents

-If you do not wish to become an organ donor then you will need to opt out on the NHS organ donor register.
+If you do not wish to be considered as an organ donor when you die, you should record your decision to opt-out, preferably on the NHS organ donor register.

 If you have decided to add your name to the NHS organ donor register, there are a number of ways you can sign up, including: